||OUR ESTATE WAGONS

 although the starting bid was low, no one was bidding on it.
 I checked the details.
 The burgundy color was

 darker and the interior was beige - not as attractive as the car we were driving.
-It also had 20,000 more miles
+It had 80,000 miles

 My wife entered the room and I showed her the car.
 She asked, "Does it have cruise?"